-The Company is exposed to market risk through its use of financial instruments and specifically to certain other price risk which results from its investing activities.
-Interest rate risk is not considered to be material as the Company has fixed interest rates for long-term borrowings and all of the Company's investments in bonds all pay fixed interest rates.
+The Company is exposed to market risk through its use of financial instruments and specifically to certain other price risk which result from its investing activities.
+Interest rate risk is not considered to be material as the Company does not have long term deposits or borrowings.